-The Worst Burger You Should Never Order from McDonald’s
+The #1 Worst Burger to Order at McDonald's

 While limiting your fast food intake is always ideal, sometimes you just can't avoid a trip to the McDonald's drive-thru.
 Everyone gets a craving every now and then, right?
 If you think it's virtually impossible to order a meal that isn't going to completely derail your weight loss goals, well, that's just not true!
 There are some lighter options you can go for, but there are quite a few menu items that are downright scary.
 There's even one option that takes the title of the worst McDonald's burger.

-See, thanks to the ridiculously amount of calories, fat, sodium, and sugar you can end up consuming from any fast food restaurant, you'll want to do all you can to avoid ordering certain menu items, no matter how delicious it may taste.
-Sorry to disappoint you!
+See, thanks to the ridiculously amount of calories, fat, sodium, and sugar you can end up consuming from any fast food restaurant, you'll want to do all you can to avoid ordering certain menu items.
+No matter how delicious they may taste!
 So in order to help you make the smartest choice next time you find yourself in the mood for a fast-food burger, we're here to tell you what you shouldn't order.
-(You'll want to stay away from any of the 101 Unhealthiest Fast Foods on the Planet while you're at it, too!)
+(You'll want to stay stock up on any of The 7 Healthiest Foods to Eat Right Now, though!)

 The worst burger at McDonald's is…